Predicates

 and predicate shorthands in use_module/2

-directives used within object and categories.
+directives used within objects and categories.
 For example, the ECLiPSe IC

 Constraint Solvers define a (::)/2